-Depending on the date you enroll in a Payment Plan, you may be eligible for up to six installments for fall or spring terms, or up to 3 installments for summer term.
+Depending on the date you enroll in a Payment Plan, you may be eligible for up to six installments for fall or spring terms.
 Payment Plan installments will be automatically deducted on the 5th of each month from the bank account or credit card you specify when enrolling in the plan.

 There is a \$45 sign-up fee for each term-based payment plan.
 Monthly installment payments are automatically debited each month from the bank account or credit card you designate when you enroll in a plan.
-There is a 2.75% nonrefundable convenience fee if you elect to make installment payments by Discover Card, MasterCard, or VISA; installments paid by eCheck are processed for no additional charge.
+There is a non-refundable convenience fee if you elect to make installment payments by Discover Card, MasterCard, or VISA; installments paid by eCheck are processed for no additional charge.